-This is a passively managed ETF.
+This product is a passively managed ETF.
 Its investment strategy is to replicate the Index while minimizing the related tracking error.

-The MSCI World SRI Filtered PAB Index (the "Index") is constructed by applying a combination of values based exclusions and a best-in-class selection process to companies in the Parent Index and to meet the EU PAB regulation minimum requirements.
+The Index is constructed by applying a combination of values and climate changed based exclusions and a best in-class selection process to companies in the MSCI ACWI Index ("the Parent Index") and to fulfil the requirements of an EU PAB in accordance with the Benchmark Regulation.

-First, securities of companies involved in business activities as per MSCI ESG Research including nuclear, tobacco, alcohol, gambling, controversial weapons, conventional weapons, civilian firearms, oil and gas, thermal coal, fossil fuel reserves, genetically modified organisms and adult entertainment are excluded.
+First, securities of companies involved in business activities as per MSCI ESG Research\ including Nuclear, Tobacco, Alcohol, Gambling, Controversial Weapons, Conventional Weapons, Civilian Firearms, Oil & Gas, Thermal Coal, Fossil Fuel Reserves, Genetically Modified Organisms (GMO) and Adult Entertainment are excluded.

-The remaining companies are rated based on their ability to manage their ESG risks and opportunities and are given a rating which determines their eligibility for inclusion in the Index: - Companies that are not existing constituents of the MSCI SRI Filtered PAB Indexes must have an MSCI ESG Rating of A or above and the MSCI ESG Controversies score of 4 or above to be eligible. - Current constituents of the Index must have an MSCI ESG Rating of BB or above and the MSCI ESG Controversies score of 1 or above to remain eligible.
+The remaining companies are rated based on their ability to manage their ESG risks and opportunities and are given a rating which determines their eligibility for inclusion in the Index:

+- Companies that are not existing constituents of the MSCI SRI Filtered PAB Indexes must have an MSCI ESG Rating\\ of A or above and an MSCI ESG Controversies\\\ score of 4 or above to be eligible. - Current constituents of MSCI SRI Filtered PAB Indexes must have an MSCI ESG Rating of BB or above and an MSCI ESG Controversies score of 1 or above to be maintained in the eligible universe.

-Then, a best-in-class selection process is applied to the remaining eligible securities in the selected universe.
+Then, a best-in-class selection process is applied to the remaining eligible securities from the Parent Index.
 The Index targets sector weights consistent with those of the Parent Index.
-The methodology aims to include the securities of companies with the highest ESG ratings making up 25% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the Parent Index.
+The methodology aims to include the securities of companies with the highest ESG rankings as determined by reference to the criteria described below making up 25% of the market capitalization in each Global Industry Classification Standard (GICS) sector of the Parent Index.